CCTC: Frequently Asked Questions

 Where are the classes held?

-Many people can qualify for WIOA grants.
-Workforce funding is generally budgeted into Adult, Dislocated Worker, Older Youth and Younger Youth categories.
-The majority of funding is budgeted toward adult and dislocated workers whose current job skills are out of date or will be soon.
-Clients seek training to update current skills or learn skills for a new career if his or her current occupation is not in demand.
-This program is approved for funding through the Workforce Investment and Opportunity Act.
-Visit the America's Job Center website for more information.
+• Students may qualify for WIOA funding.
+This program is approved for funding through the Workforce Innovation and Opportunity Act (WIOA).
+The majority of funding is budgeted toward adult and dislocated workers whose current job skills are out of date or will be soon; this is generally allocated for Adult, Dislocated Worker, Older Youth and Younger Youth categories.
+Clients seek training to update current skills or learn skills for a new career if their occupation is not in demand.

 What guidance or support does the program offer related to the internship?
 Does the program support making contacts with the internship?